StackExchange/blackbox/README.md

 `Error: can't re-encrypt because a key has expired.` -- A user's key has expired and can't be used to encrypt any more.
 Follow the [Replace expired keys](#replace-expired-keys) tip.

+FYI: Your repo may use `keyrings/live` instead of `.blackbox`.
+See "Where is the configuration stored?"

 Using Blackbox without a repo
 =============================

 If the files are copied out of a repo they can still be decrypted and edited.
 Obviously edits, changes to keys, and such will be lost if they are made outside the repo.
-Also note that commands are most likely to only work if run from the base directory (i.e. the parent to the keyrings directory).
+Also note that commands are most likely to only work if run from the base directory (i.e. the parent to the .blackbox directory).

 The following commands have been tested outside a repo:

 - `blackbox_postdeploy`
 - `blackbox_edit_start`
 - `blackbox_edit_end`

 Some Subversion gotchas
 =======================